-Vehicle Status of Design, Procurement, Testing, and Integration additional vehicles are available for fleet expansion.
+Vehicle Status of Design, Procurement, Testing, and Integration

+Vehicle design is underway by Siemens Corporation for 4 LRVs for the Central Subway, 20 LRVs for near-term fleet expansion, and 151 LRVs for fleet replacement.
+Options for up to 85 additional vehicles are available for fleet expansion.
 The vehicle design and assembly process is reported to be on schedule, with the first cars due to be delivered to SFMTA in 2016, well ahead of the CSP opening date.